 Fruiting Japanese mulberry, Taichung, Taiwan.
 (Photos copyright © by Kaj Halberg)

 Onagraceae Evening-primrose family

 This is a genus of c.
 82 species of mainly aquatic plants, found mostly in the Tropics.
-The genus was named by Swedish naturalist Carolus Linnaeus (1707-1778), also called Carl von Linné, in honour of German botanist Christian Gottlieb Ludwig (1709-1773).
+The genus was named by Swedish naturalist Carl Linnaeus (1707-1778) in honour of German botanist Christian Gottlieb Ludwig (1709-1773).
 However, it seems that Ludwig was not too happy about this honour.
 Maybe the flowers of this genus were not pretty enough?
 Or he didn’t like aquatic plants to be named after him?

 Ludwigia hyssopifolia Narrow-leaved primrose-willowherb